jbgutierrez/osx-vi-satan-gh60-firmware/README.md

 ### Tap-dancing keys

 * Shift, Alt, and Control modifiers are one-shot.
-When tapped, they are considered active for the inmediate next key stroke.
+When tapped, they are considered active for the immediate next key stroke.
 When double tapped, they toggle on, until a third, single tap sometime later.
 When held, they act as expected.

 * Tapping `:` key once yields `:`, tapping it twice yields `;`.